Rapsani railway station: Services

+The Hellenic Train Intercity service between and Thessaloniki does not call at this station.

 Accidents and incidents

 On 28 February 2023, a passenger train and a freight train collided 10.9 km south of the station, resulting in the deaths of at least 57 people and injuring dozens, making it the signal deadliest railway accident on record in Greece.
 50 to 60 people are currently unaccounted for following the crash.